 Dr. Maya Farah

-Maya Farah is an assistant professor of marketing at the Adnan Kassar School of Business, LAU and the associate chair of the Department of Hospitality Management and Marketing.
+Maya Farah is an assistant professor of marketing at the Adnan Kassar School of Business, LAU and the co-chair of the Department of Hospitality Management and Marketing.
 She holds a PhD in Marketing from the University of Manchester.
 In addition, she has an MBA and a BSc in Banking and Finance from LAU.
 Her research is centered upon understanding consumer choices, consumer boycotting behavior and Islamic marketing.

 - Consumer Behavior